Lake- and Surface-Based Detectors for Forward Neutrino Physics: Physics Opportunities

 \subsection{Constraining Charm Production in $pp$ Collisions}

 Due to the limited pseudorapidity coverage of LHC detectors, forward neutrino experiments are uniquely sensitive to hadron production in $pp$ collisions in the forward direction ($\eta \gtrsim 9$)~\cite{FASER:2022hcn}.
-The lack of prior measurements leads to large discrepancies between predictions of the forward neutrino flux from different hadron production models, especially for charm-flavored hadrons, as shown in \cref{fig:energy-distributions}.
+The lack of prior measurements leads to large discrepancies between predictions of the forward neutrino flux from different hadron-production models, especially for charm-flavored hadrons, as shown in \cref{fig:energy-distributions}.
 SINE and UNDINE offer a novel avenue to distinguish between these models through two ratio measurements: the total rate in SINE v.s.
 UNDINE and the rate of $\nu_\mu$ v.s. $\nu_e$ interactions in UNDINE.
 Both are sensitive to charm hadron contribution to the neutrino flux; the former because charm hadrons comprise a larger fraction of the total neutrino interaction rate in SINE compared to UNDINE, and the latter because charm hadrons comprise a larger fraction of the $\nu_e$ flux compared to the $\nu_\mu$ flux.
+We emphasize that the first ratio is a completely independent method through which to probe charm production compared to the FPF, enabled by SINE's unique ability to tag neutrino interactions with through-going muons.

 \Cref{fig:generator-differences} shows the ratios predicted by each of the hadron-production models.
 The error bars here represent the expected statistical and cross section uncertainties under each model hypothesis, where the latter come from Ref.~\cite{Weigel:2024gzh}.
 After one year of the HL-LHC, SINE and UNDINE data can distinguish between the hadron-production models at the $\gtrsim 3\sigma$ confidence level.
 This especially interesting given the recent measurement of the muon neutrino flux at FASER, which exhibits around $2\sigma$ tension with all hadron-production models~\cite{FASER:2024ref}.
 Complementary measurements of the LHC forward neutrino flux from SINE and UNDINE will be essential if this tension persists.